 It’s not entirely blank, actually; there are six categories listed.
 You print it out and fill in the blanks in each category.

-Wait a minute, though – you don’t need a packing list yet –first, you need to decide where you want to go!
-If you love to travel (and if you’re reading posts on this site then you surely do) then you probably spend a lot of time daydreaming about your next exciting destination.
+Wait a minute, though – you don’t need a packing list yet –first, you must decide where you want to go!
+If you love to travel (and if you’re reading posts on this site then you surely do), you probably spend a lot of time daydreaming about your next exciting destination.

-But, there’s a solution.
-When you organize and rank your travel wants and needs, you may find it a lot easier to narrow down the trips you want to take sooner rather than later.
+But there’s a solution.
+When you organize and rank your travel wants and needs, you may find it much easier to narrow down the trips you want to take sooner rather than later.
 A brainstorming and bucket list can help.

 See Related: Best Places to Visit in Alaska

-Once you’ve settled on a destination, you can continue your brainstorming by using this template from a site called Scattered Squirrel.
-Scattered Squirrel has a collection of fantastic vacation planner templates so you’ll see this site again later on this list as well.
+Once you’ve settled on a destination, you can continue brainstorming using Scattered Squirrel’s free itinerary template.
+Scattered Squirrel has a collection of fantastic vacation itinerary templates so you’ll see this site again later on this list.

-The Places to Go, Things to See template is a great tool to use while planning your days at a specific destination.
-On it, you can list specific attractions that you might like to see and experience in your vacation destination.
+The Places to Go, Things to See template is great for planning your days at a specific destination.
+On it, you can list specific attractions you might like to see and experience in your vacation destination.

 See Related: What Does a Tourist Look Like?

 SavingYouDinero.com is a great site that offers many tips for saving money.
-The Printable Travel Planner on this site offers several pages of travel planning templates that you will find helpful including another packing list, a trip calendar, a resource list, a to-do list, and more.
+The Printable Travel Planner on this site offers multiple pages of travel planning templates that you will find helpful, including another packing list, a trip calendar, a resource list, a to-do list, and more.

-The most helpful part of this free download, though, is the Travel Planner’s Budget Worksheet.
+The most helpful part of this free download is the Travel Planner’s Budget Worksheet.
 Almost all of us struggle with staying within our budgets when we travel, but this go-to tool can help.

-This worksheet has spaces for you to set a personal budget for each of many common travel categories including transportation, lodging, and food and drink, with sub-categories below each heading.
+This worksheet has spaces for you to set a personal budget for many common travel categories, including transportation, lodging, food, and drink, with sub-categories below each heading.

-It also has a column for actual money spent so that you can compare what you thought and hoped to spend with what you actually spent at the end of the trip.
+It also has a column for actual money spent to compare what you thought and hoped to spend with what you actually spent at the end of the trip.
 This comparison can be very eye-opening and can help you in changing and guiding your habits so you can spend even more wisely on future trips!

 The Travel Expense Tracker in this packet of template downloads is also great.
-It will allow you to track your spending during your trip so you can see where your dollars and cents or euros or pesos or whatever you’re using go each day.
+It will allow you to track your spending during your trip so you can see where your dollars and cents, euros, pesos, or whatever you’re using go daily.

-Carry it in your purse or pocket with a pen and get in the habit of writing each item you buy and its costs down.
+Carry it in your purse or pocket with a pen and write each item you buy and its costs down.
 You’ll be amazed by how much money you save by tracking your spending.

-Another great tool if you like to see everything organized on one piece of paper is this Travel Itinerary Overview from Edit.org.
-This planner is great because it will allow you to see what you’re going to do and where you’re going to be each day of your trip all on one page.
+Another great tool to see everything organized on one piece of paper is this Travel Itinerary Overview from Edit.org.
+This planner is impressive because it will allow you to see what you’re going to do and where you’re going to be each day of your trip all on one page.

-You can fill out this user-friendly travel planner right on the Edit.org website which will allow you to change and update it as needed as your plans expand or change.
-The example shows full sentences which may be your style, but bullet points would work as well if not better for some.
+You can fill out this user-friendly travel planner right on the Edit.org website, allowing you to change and update it as needed as your plans expand or change.
+The example shows full sentences, which may be your style, but bullet points would also work, if not better, for some.

-This template is very professional looking and outlining your day-to-day travel itinerary on it for your travel companions will impress them immensely.
-It will also help you to keep everyone in your group on the same page – no pun intended.
+This travel itinerary template is very professional looking, and outlining your daily itinerary for your travel companions will impress them immensely.
+It will also help keep everyone in your group on the same page – no pun intended.

 See Related: Tips & Things to Know Before Going to Alaska

-Often it’s helpful to have all of the pertinent information about your trip in one place and on one sheet of paper as a complete travel itinerary overview.
+Often it’s helpful to have all the pertinent information about the necessary details of your trip in one place and on one sheet of paper as a complete travel itinerary overview.
 You may know all of the information about your trip when you start to think about it.

-Or, you might have your times and dates and flight information written down in several different places, or it might be stored in several different emails or in different apps on your phone.
+Or, you might have your times and dates and flight information written down in a few different places, or it might be stored in various emails or different apps on your phone.

-However, even though you may not realize it, this disorganization of information is causing you subconscious stress that you don’t want or need.
-Putting all of that data in one place is going to make your life a lot easier and will make you calmer about your trip than ever.
+Even though you may not realize it, this disorganization of information is causing you subconscious stress that you don’t want or need.
+Putting all that data in one place will make your life a lot easier and make you calmer about your next road trip more than ever.

 The Vacation Planner Overview template, another offering from Scattered Squirrel, covers all the bases.
-You can see everything you need to know about your trip at a glance and without shuffling through a bunch of papers.
-You can see your departure date, arrival time, accommodations, return travel plans, and the activities you have booked in advance.
+You can see everything you need to know about your trip at a glance and without shuffling through several papers.
+You can see your departure date, arrival time, accommodations, return travel plans, and contact details for the activities you have booked in advance.

-You can also create an hour-by-hour, weekly overview of activities so you can view your upcoming fun at a glance as well.
-You don’t have to stick to your schedule – it’s a vacation, after all, but listing out what you plan to do day by day can help keep you focused so you can do everything you want to do while at your destination.
-It’s wise to do that part in pencil so you can make changes as you go!
+You can also create an hour-by-hour, weekly overview of activities to view your upcoming fun at a glance.
+You don’t have to stick to your daily itinerary and schedule – it’s a vacation, but listing what you plan to do daily can help keep you focused so you can do everything you want to do while at your destination.
+It’s wise to do that part in pencil to make changes as you go!